 Layden mentioned that the retail opportunities E3 once provided are taken care of with their event called Destination PlayStation. "[Retailers] are making purchasing discussions in February.
 June, now, is just too late to have a Christmas holiday discussion with retailers", Layden added.

-Sony haven't been ignoring the game streaming market but Layden seems to echo the opinion of the company's CFO Hiroki Totoki, who said that cloud gaming is definitely coming, but that it will take some time before it can be called a preferred mainstream method of gaming.
+Sony haven't been ignoring the game streaming market but Layden seems to echo the opinion of the company's CFO Hiroki Totoki, who said that is definitely coming, but that it will take some time before it can be called a preferred mainstream method of gaming.

 Layden stressed that Sony's quality control and his own position mean they're more likely to delay a game, so as to ensure it's done right.
 "So we're striking on all the beats that we want to, and we're getting both critical and commercial acclaim", he added.